Corey Brooks Has Been A Very Bad Boy, Why The ‘BB18’ Fans Hate Him [Opinion]

 The general census is Corey hid who he really was because he knew that Franzel wouldn’t have wanted a relationship with him.
 A person can only hide their true color so long before it eventually comes out one way or another.

 Nicole wanted to believe her relationship with Corey was different than with Hayden Voss on Big Brother 16.
 In many ways, it was.
-Corey disrespect Nicole over and over.
+Hayden was respectful and adored Nicole— it just didn’t work out and they parted as friends.
+Corey disrespected Nicole over and over.
 It started in the Big Brother 18 house over the summer and got progressively worse.

 NiCorey Blog wrote, “He lied and manipulated people.
 He put out false images of what he is.”